 Best Breakfast in Darjeeling

 Few names immediately pop up when I think of having a good sumptuous breakfast in Darjeeling.
-For me, It's not just having a bite at a warm toast & eggs and sipping fresh coffee, it's also about feeling Darjeeling when starting the day.
+For me, It's not just having a deep bite into warm toasts & eggs and sipping fresh coffee, it's also about feeling Darjeeling when starting the day.

 But having said that, Keventer's has an aura which is virtually impossible to surpass.
 As I said, it's not about just having fresh bean roasted fine coffee or a soft crunchy pancake topped with warm honey, it's also about the place.
 And this is where Keventer's would beat all.
 This is more than 100 years old eatery and has been existing since the British colonial days.
 It structurally looks the same the way it used to be originally.
 The downstairs is a shop selling bakery and dairy products including sausages, cottage cheese etc, the restaurant is upstairs.
 While inside dining is small, you can sit outside on the open terrace and see the entire landscape of Darjeeling.... so wonderful and refreshing.